From equality to diversity -- bottom-up approach for hierarchy growth: Abstract

 \section{Abstract}

-The hierarchical topology is a common property of many complex systems.
-Here we introduce a simple but generic model of hierarchy growth from the bottom to the top.
-Therein, two dynamical processes are accounted for: agent's promotions to next hierarchy levels when local speakers are elected and followed by other agents and agent's degradations to the lowest hierarchy.
-Following the initial stage when all agents are at the bottom level in the course of time the system approaches a stationary state where new hierarchies no longer emerge and the distribution of agents at different levels is exponential.
-In the stationary state the average hierarchy level and the fraction of agents at the lowest level are independent from the system size however the height of hierarchy, i.e. maximal number of observed hierarchy levels grows logarithmically along the total number of agents.
-The average number of followers of an agent in the stationary state is much smaller than the number of followers he possessed at the promotion moment.
-Results from numerical simulations are confirmed by an analytical treatment based on the rate equation.
+Hierarchical topology stands as a fundamental property of many complex systems.
+In this work, we present a simple yet insightful model that captures hierarchy growth from bottom to top.
+Our model incorporates two key dynamic processes: the emergence of local leaders through promotions, where successful agents advance to higher hierarchical levels by attracting followers, and the natural degradation of agents to the lowest level.
+From an initial flat structure where all agents occupy the bottom level, the system evolves toward a stationary state characterized by an exponential distribution of agents across levels—a pattern remarkably similar to those observed in diverse real-world hierarchies, from hunter-gatherer societies and mammalian groups to online communities.
+Notably, while the average hierarchy level and the fraction of ground-level agents remain independent of system size, the maximum height of the hierarchy grows logarithmically with the total number of agents.
+In the stationary state, agents maintain a significantly smaller number of followers compared to their peak influence at the promotion moment.
+Results from numerical simulations are supported by analytical solutions derived based on the rate equations.